• Skip to primary navigation

 paneer jalfrezi in bowl

-Paneer Jalfrezi is a colorful vegetarian stir fry made with cottage cheese, vegetables like onions, tomatoes, green peppers, and powdered spices.
-It is a simple and healthy recipe that's quite popular with paneer lovers everywhere.
-Ready and on the table in 20 minutes!
+Paneer Jalfrezi is a colorful vegetarian stir fry made with cottage cheese and vegetables like onions, tomatoes, green peppers, and powdered spices.
+It is a simple recipe that's quite popular with paneer lovers everywhere.
+Ready and on the table in 22 minutes!

 If you like cooking with fresh vegetables, bharwa shimla mirch is another very tasty recipe.
 Green bell peppers are stuffed with a spicy potato filling and baked in the oven.
 They are delicious!